Preface of a Saint (2)

 PRAYER (contemporary language)

-This commemoration appears in Lesser Feasts & Fasts 2018, with revised readings & collects.
+This commemoration appears in Lesser Feasts & Fasts 2018, for trial use with revised readings & collects.

 Return to Lectionary Home Page

 He visited the prisons and the hospitals, conducted worship services among the lepers, and walked the streets ringing a bell to call the children for religious instruction.
 His chief method of instructing the people was to write verses in their language setting forth the truths of the Christian faith, and set them to music.
 Both words and tunes tended to be "catchy," and his doggerel instructions were extremely popular and were sung everywhere.
 He preached tirelessly, both to the native peoples and to the Europeans living there.

 Francis found to his dismay that the Portuguese settlers and soldiers of the colony were brutal in their treatment of the natives, and that, even aside from this, their manner of life did not commend their nominal faith to the native observer.
 He wrote boldly to the King of Portugal to complain: "It is possible that when our Lord God calls your Highness to his Judgement that your Highness may hear angry words from him: "Why did you not punish those who were your subjects and owned your authority, and were enemies to me in India?'"

 After five months in Goa, Francis went to the east coast of India, near Sri Lanka (Ceylon), where he preached to a people called the Paravas, with considerable success until the ruler of Jaffna in northern Ceylon became alarmed and suppressed his mission by force.